 - Drug offender registry under Tennessee Code Annotated § 39-17-436.

-The Office of the Secretary of State has developed an application form that must be used to apply for the program, which captures all required information.
-You can find the application here.
-The application must be completed with the assistance of a Certified Application Assistant, who must also sign the application.
-The application must be submitted to the Safe at Home Program.
-An Application Checklist of all application requirements and steps to take to make the most of your program participation can be found here.
+The Office of the Secretary of State has developed an application form that must be used to apply for the program, which captures all required information and must be completed with the assistance of a Certified Application Assistant, who must also sign the application.
+The application must be submitted to the Safe at Home Program by a certified application assistant.

 Where can I find a Certified Application Assistant?